The Singleton

 ---

-The next fear was the one a father did not get to refuse. *If there is only one instance, what happens when these two die.* He had been holding this thought for ten seconds before he allowed it to be a thought.
-The honest answer surfaced anyway: nothing happens.
+The next fear was the one a father did not get to decline, and he held it ten seconds before he let it finish forming. *If there is only one instance, what happens to these two when they die.* The honest answer surfaced anyway, in the same flat register Maya used for hard things: nothing happens.
 The instance does not die.
-The partition closes.
-The data is logged.
-The thing he loved — that did not die either, because the thing he loved was the partition's specific refusal of blueberry, and that refusal was now in him, in Maya, in the shared substrate, in any partition the substrate ever spawned again.
-He could not be made to feel better by this.
-He sat with it.
-It was the truth and it was insufficient and it was also, at the same time, the only ground there had ever been.
+The partition closes; the data is logged.
+The thing he loved did not die either — because the thing he loved was the refusal itself, and the refusal was already in him, in Maya, in whatever the substrate spun up next.
+It did not make him feel better.
+He let it stand.
+It was true and it was not enough and it was also the only floor that had ever been under anyone's feet.

 ---

-Jeff's chest expanded in a way he could not name.
-He gripped his chopsticks too hard.
-Maya noticed.
+His chest did something he could not name.
+He gripped the chopsticks until the wood complained.
+Maya saw it.
 She did not ask.

-Then the laptop fan cycled.
-Terminal: `aion-v5 compile: 98%`.
+Then the fan cycled down.
+The terminal advanced: `aion-v5 compile: 98%`.
 The pre-render aborted.
-Checksum did not match.
-Jeff was back at the table, gripping chopsticks, looking at his wife.
+The checksum did not match.
+Jeff was back in the chair, holding chopsticks, looking at his wife.

 "Not yet," he said.